DavidkodiCS/Trippy-Mako/Trippy-Mako/proposal/proposal.md

     - Ensure documentation reflects the work done throughout the project.
     - Create guides for installation, setup, and usage.

-- **Risk Mitigation**
+## **Risk Mitigation**
-  - Identify potential risks that could impede the project’s success.
-For each risk, propose possible mitigation strategies.
-Capture these as stories (user stories, task stories, etc.).
+  - Complexity of TURN
+    - Our research into the protocol must be in depth so we are not surprised by friction in our TURN scrums.
+  - Merging of Authentication and TURN
+    - Our implementation of TURN and authentication feature must be able to work together to securely communicate bewteen the client, server, and peer(s).

-- **Key Faculty Involvement**
+## **Key Faculty Involvement**
   - Networking: LCDR Downs
   - Authentication: Professor Brown
   - General Development: Capt Burn (MARFORCYBER)